sq5bpf/fiin/README.md

 # FIIN - Firmware Inspector v0.2
-(c) 2001,2002 Jacek Lipkowski <sq5bpf@andra.com.pl>
+(c) 2001,2002 Jacek Lipkowski <sq5bpf@lipkowski.org>

 Note: this was originally written in 2001, and was the first generally avaliable tool to decompress firmware images (binwalk was released a few years later).
 I'm making it avaliable again on github for historical purposes.
-Original readme follows:
+Original README follows:

 This (lame/badly written) utility tries to find compressed files in